mc-ireiser/termoDaQ/Disclaimer.md

 Last updated: October 05, 2018

-(the "Service", files contained on this page)
+(the "Service", files contained on https://github.com/mc-ireiser/termoDaQ)

 Jesus Rodriguez assumes no responsibility for errors or omissions in the contents on the Service.